Cobbyheino/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home takes u back home
-3-listfiles displays the list of files in long format 4-listmorefiles displays all files including hidden in long format
+3-listfiles displays the list of files in long format 4-listmorefiles displays all files including hidden in long format 5-listfilesdigitonly displays all files with hidden and uswer and group id